Tornadoes of 1992: June 27

 An F4 tornado struck the city of Fritch, Texas.
 None were killed, but the city sustained major damage.

 July

 There were 213 tornadoes confirmed in the US in July.

+July 6 (Panama)

+A rare and destructive tornado ripped through Panama City, the capital city of Panama, killing 12 people as it damaged many homes, factories and schools.
+The tornado produced winds of 200 km/h (125 mph), classifying it as an F2.

 August

 There were 115 tornadoes confirmed in the US in August.

 August 25–28

 After moving across South Florida without spawning any tornadoes the day before, Hurricane Andrew spawned an F3 tornado in LaPlace, Louisiana as it approached the Louisiana coast on August 25, killing two people and injuring 32 others.
 Over the next three days, a tornado outbreak struck areas from the Lower Mississippi Valley up the Appalachian Mountains corridor.
 Most of the tornadoes were weak, but one F2 tornado did occur in Chester County, Pennsylvania, injuring three people.
 Overall, the outbreak spawned 66 tornadoes, killed 2 people, and injured 54 others.

 September

 There were 81 tornadoes confirmed in the US in September.

 October

 There were 34 tornadoes confirmed in the US in October.